-Balloons may not be the first thing that comes to mind when you’re thinking fundraising, but they can be an inexpensive and easy way to inject some fun (and certainly some colour) into your next fundraiser.
+Balloons may not be the first thing that comes to mind when you’re thinking of fundraising, but they can be an inexpensive and easy way to inject some fun (and certainly some colour) into your next fundraiser.
 From fetes to trivia nights and awards dinners, balloons are versatile enough to adapt to a range of events.
-Here we bring you 5 ideas that take advantage of the marvellous balloon!
+Here we bring you 5 balloon ideas for some marvellous fundraising fun!

 1. Great Balloon Pop